samqchau/jobtrackr/README.md

 </div>

 Cypress was selected for end-to-end testing as React Testing Library is primarily designed to test React components.
 Cypress visually displays the tests running in any selected browser in a step wise manner.
-Additionally, Cypress has a better interface for waiting for asynchrnous processes to finish across different tiers of the application.
+Additionally, Cypress has a better interface for waiting for asynchronous processes to finish across different tiers of the application.
 Although a different testing suite was used, the app's lifecycle was the same, so a single end-to-end test was written asserting an app can be created, updated, bookmarked, and deleted successfully.

 <div align="center">

 ## After Thoughts

-#### The Tradeoffs of using a database
+#### The Tradeoffs of Using a Database

  </div>